mokshaproject/moksha/docs/main/tg2/docs/main/DownloadInstall.rst

 you'll need a working version of the GCC compiler installed, as well as the python headers.
-On OSX this means installing Xcode (available on the OS X cd or at http://developer.apple.com/tools/xcode/), and on Debian derived linux versions this requires python-dev (available via ``apt-get install python-dev``), Fedora users will need the python-devel rpm, etc.
+On OSX this means installing Xcode (available on the OS X cd or at http://developer.apple.com/tools/xcode/), and on Debian derived linux versions this requires python-dev and build-esentials (available via ``apt-get install python-dev``), Fedora users will need the python-devel rpm, etc.

 If you've got the compilers and python header files, you'll be able to install the latest version of turbogears via: